run2bizdocs/documentation/en-us/docs/4biz-helium/additional-features/communication-and-notification/chat/chat.md

 # How to access it

-Below there are some examples of how to use CITSmart Chat in different scenarios:
+Below there are some examples of how to use 4biz Chat in different scenarios:

 ## Access to Smart Chat without configure Anuva - Ticket creation